bigmoves/quickslice/docs/guides/mutations.md

 }
 ```

 The `data` field accepts base64-encoded binary data.
-The response includes a `ref` (CID) to use in your record.
+The response includes a `ref` (CID) for use in your record.

 ### Use the Blob in a Record